-When using prepared foods as treat ingredients, check the ingredients and nutritional content labels to ensure their ingredients are suitable and safe for use in dog treats.
+When using prepared foods as treat ingredients, check their ingredients and nutritional content labels.
+It’s important to ensure their ingredients are suitable and safe for use in dog treats.
 Avoid unnecessary added sugars and salt, and be vigilant for dangerous ingredients such as the artificial sweetener xylitol, which is particularly dangerous for dogs.

 Depending on the moisture content of your binders and add-ins, you might need to use some additional liquid to mix a good workable dough consistency.
 As noted above in the binding section, bear in mind that it’s important to balance moisture and flour with sufficient binding to avoid crumbly baked treats.
 Having problems?
 See the troubleshooting section below for some of the common issues.

 Additional Fats and Oils

 As noted in our post about choosing and using dog treat ingredients, many dog treat ingredients already contain some fats.
 I try to avoid adding extra oils and fats to homemade treats, where possible.
 Generally, it’s just the base ingredients.
 I’d rather slide in an extra yummy and nutritious fatty add-in instead.
 Peanut butter?
 Yes, please!
 Homemade stock?
 Doggone delish!
 In baked biscuits where the base ingredients are a little lacking in fats, a touch of olive oil, butter, or other oil may occasionally be used.

 Baking Homemade Dog Biscuit Treats

 Baking times and temperatures will vary with recipe, shape, and size.
 I’ll talk about tinting, shaping, and decorating homemade baked dog treats in the next post of mini-series.
 My personal preference is to lightly bake treats.
 The dogs can enjoy them as soft cookie-style treats but most often, I dehydrate them after baking into a crunchier treat.
 Baked treats can be left in the cooling oven for a slightly crisper texture or placed in a food dehydrator (affiliate link) and further dried.
 Totally optional, of course!

 Shelf Life and Storage